 Textbooks and other course materials should be ordered through the UTEP Bookstore.

-Course Packs may be ordered via the UTEP Print*Copy*Mail Solutions or UTEP Bookstore (XanEdu).
+Course Packs may be ordered via the UTEP Print*Copy*Mail Solutions or the UTEP Bookstore (XanEdu).

 To request individual journal articles, books, book chapters, or other publications for educational, research, and/or personal use, use the UTEP Library’s Interlibrary Loan (ILL) Service.